FrankCCCCC/DL_DB_Quick_Note/paper_presentation/divergence_DQN.md

 # The Result of Analyzation

 - The main reason why DQN diverge is **Over-generalization** and **improper(too large or too small) learning rate**.
+- The **network architecture seems to affect the convergence of DQN**

 ---
 # Outline